 We would like to offer you and your child a warm welcome to Year 5.
-Our two Year 5 classes are Manatees class, which is taught by Mr Lewis with support from Mrs Price, and Whales class, which is taught by Mrs Rogers with support from Miss Rose and Miss Ramsden.
+Our two Year 5 classes are Manatees class, which is taught by Mr Lewis, and Whales class, which is taught by Mrs Rogers.

 This year will be an exciting year with some interesting topics for the children to learn about.
 Our first topic for the autumn term will be “The History of the Hill” with an additional English focus on the book Hugo Cabret.
 We will be studying the history and technology of space exploration; researching about the International Space Station (ISS) as well as learning in science about the Earth, Sun, Moon and other planets.

 At Hillside, we believe that reading is fundamental to all of our children’s learning.
-As always, it is expected that all children read at home as much as possible and record this in their reading diaries daily.
-These are to be handed in each morning so that staff in school are able to monitor how much children are reading outside of school.
+As always, it is expected that all children read at home as much as possible and record this in their reading diaries on Seesaw.
+These are to be completed each day (on Seesaw or on a piece of spare paper) so that staff in school are able to monitor how much children are reading outside of school.

 In English we will be reading Hugo Cabret and using it as a stimulus for writing descriptively.
 Following that, we will be completing some non-fiction writing related to the ISS and our science work.
 In conjunction with these topics, we will be developing our reading comprehension skills as well as composing a range of texts including a diary recount and a non-chronological report.

 In maths, we also have a focus on key skills which rely on quick recall of basic mathematical facts.
 Although these are regularly practised in class, there is an expectation that pupils also rehearse the facts outside of school.
 Whilst some of these skills have already been introduced in previous years, it is important that they continue to be at the forefront of our children’s learning so that they are not forgotten.